 Anaerobic bacteria in the home aquarium

-You may be surprised that there are anaerobic zones in every home tank.
+You may be surprised that there are anaerobic bacteria in every aquarium.
 You can come across them in a layer of gravel, sludge, a biological filter medium with the right porosity or a clogged filter.
-Everywhere denitrification is carried out on a small scale by diffusion of NO3- into the layer.
-Thanks to the presence of such bacteria, previously trapped metal ions are also released, such as iron, which I wrote about in the article Steam in the aquarium – iron (Fe).
+Everywhere denitrification is carried out on a small scale by diffusion of NO3– into the layer.
+Thanks to the presence of such bacteria, previously trapped metal ions are also released, such as iron, which I wrote about in the article Iron (Fe) in the aquarium.

 Anaerobic bacteria under full control